jpdong/AISaaS/CONTRIBUTING.md

 - Open an issue
 - Contact the maintainers

-Thank you for contributing to Open Launch! 🚀
+Thank you for contributing to AI SaaS! 🚀